Close Enemies Ending, Explained

 The first half of the film is all about the dynamic between Driss, who is a narc, and Imrane, who works as a drug trafficker.
 While Driss seems to be extremely loyal to his job and uses his vast connections with the underworld to solve all drug-related crimes, Imrane betrays his own men by reporting every detail of his trafficking missions to Driss.
 Driss asks Imrane to make a deal with the renowned Reyes gang and plans to catch them red-handed while the deal is being made.

-Imrane somehow manages to pull this off but just when he and Manuel, who is another one of his men, finally set out to execute this deal, they get unexpectedly attacked by two unknown men.
-Imrane gets shot dead and Manuel somehow manages to get away in the nick of time.
+Imrane somehow manages to pull this off, but just when he and Manuel, who is another one of his men, finally set out to execute this deal, they get unexpectedly attacked by two unknown men.
+Imrane gets shot dead, and Manuel somehow manages to get away in the nick of time.

 The news of the incident later reaches Driss and for some reason, he seems to be really concerned about it.
 It is later revealed that both Manuel and Imrane were once his childhood friends.
 Meanwhile, since he was the only survivor of the attack, everyone starts suspecting Manuel and to prove his innocence, he is expected to find the person who actually killed Imrane.

 As he further investigates his partner’s murder, he is led to a man named Jean, who had shot Imrane.
 After being confronted, Jean reveals it to him that a man named Nouri asked him to “plug them” in their car, steal their “coke”, and get out of there.
-It turns out that Nouri is actually one of Raji’s men and Raji is the man Manuel has been working under all this while.
-So it wasn’t an outsider who killed Imrane, but it was their own boss, Raji, who betrayed them.
+It turns out that Nouri is actually one of Raji’s men, and Raji is the man Manuel has been working under all this while.
+So it wasn’t an outsider who killed Imrane, but their own boss, Raji, who betrayed them.

-Much later, Driss tells Manuel that Raji had already figured out Imrane’s involvement with the cops and in order to protect his drug business, he hired men to kill them before they could even pull off the deal.
+Much later, Driss tells Manuel that Raji had already figured out Imrane’s involvement with the cops, and in order to protect his drug business, he hired men to kill them before they could even pull off the deal.

 The Ending: “A Lesser Evil”